 When it comes to thermoforming the perfect component, Tru-Form Plastics has the capabilities to create exactly what you need.
 Our team of experts has decades of combined experience in the plastics industry, so our customers know they are getting the highest quality products every time.

-The thermoforming process converts flat, two dimensional sheet into more complex three dimensional shapes through the application of heat and a pressure differential.
-The process will use single sided tooling, either male or female to define and control the shape of the part.
-The formed part will go through a trimming operation to become a finished part.
+The thermoforming process converts flat plastic, two-dimensional sheets into more complex three-dimensional shapes through the application of heat, vacuum, and pressure.
+During the process, we utilize a mold, either male or female, to define and control the shape of the part, and the formed part then goes through a trimming operation to become a finished component.

-- A material blank which has a length and width greater than the finished part is loaded into a clamp frame to be carried through the process.
+A material blank that has a length and width greater than the finished part is loaded into a clamp frame to be carried through the process.

-- The blank in the clamp frame moves into an oven where it is heated to the forming temperature.
-At the forming temperature, the material is softened and pliable, but remains in a sheet configuration and is not melted.
+The blank in the clamp frame moves into an oven where it is heated to the forming temperature.
+At the forming temperature, the material is softened and pliable, but remains in a sheets configuration and is not melted.